DCC-EX/mkdocs-test/docs/reference/esp32/22-esp32-l298-shield.md

 - **IOREF voltage**
     - The IOREF pin on the ESP32 Uno form factor boards is 5V -- and not correct for a 3.3V microprocessor.
-    - Correct the IOREF voltage by bending the IOREF pin on the L298 motor shield, then IOREF will can be connected to the 3.3V pin to provide a waterfall effect for the Schottky diodes on the A2, A3 pins of the motor shield.
+    - Correct the IOREF voltage by bending the IOREF pin on the L298 motor shield, then IOREF will can be connected to the 3.3V pin to provide a spillway effect for the Schottky diodes on the A2, A3 pins of the motor shield.

 - **Current sensing**
     - Some clone shields have current sense circuits and can be used with Mega without modifications.